DigitalSlideArchive-Legacy/openseadragon-annotations/README.md

 New features to work on
 ---------------------------
-1. Save markups
+1. Load Aperio markups containing squares and circles
-2. Load markups
+2. Fix the color conversion from Aperio to Hex color codes

 openseadragon-annotations